ls-da3m0ns/motiondetector/README.md

 # motiondetector
-motiondetector using python which records the start time of motion and end time of motion in a csv fil
+motiondetector using python which records the start time of motion and end time of motion in a csv file